OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial1.md

 @snippet Samples/Tutorials/BasicTutorial1.cpp newlight

-Starting from Ogre 1.10 camera and lights require to create separate scene node for them so that they need to be attached to them.
+@note Starting from version 1.10, camera and lights should be attached to scene nodes for positioning.

 Once the Light is created and attached to its SceneNode, we set its position.
 The three parameters are the x, y, and z coordinates of the location we want to place the Light.